The Man Who Killed Don Quixote: Critical response

 Peter Debruge with Variety called the film "a loud, belligerent, barely coherent mess", stating "the result feels like evidence of someone [Gilliam] who spent too long obsessing over Don Quixote, losing sight somewhere along the way of whatever attracted him in the first place."
 Gregory Ellwood at Collider felt that the film "simply doesn't live up to its storied legacy in the annals of Hollywood film development", giving it a C rating.

 Ben Croll writing for TheWrap called The Man Who Killed Don Quixote "an awful lot of fun.
 Of course, the fun can be far from perfect.
 The film is also messy and hysterical in places, and by running an exhausting 132 minutes, it rather insistently overstays its welcome [...]
 We're so thrilled by the film's improbable existence that we're willing to go wherever Gilliam wants to take us, but respond with an extra degree of disappointment whenever he stumbles along the way."
 He summarized by saying, "It's too much, it's out of step with today and it's oddly endearing."

-Robbie Collin for The Daily Telegraph felt that:"Even when the film feels like a circuitous, effortful mess, it's often an intentional one – and for everything in the film that doesn't quite connect, that element of self-portraiture, with the artist as sap, strikes a wistful chord. [...]
-Driver and Pryce fling themselves at everything with beady resolve, just as Gilliam gives it everything he has.
-Around 50 percent of it sticks – and to pretend the film was any more successful than that would do a disservice to this director's truly great films, not least Brazil.
-But after everything Quixote has been through, 50 percent feels like enough."
+Robbie Collin for The Daily Telegraph felt that:

 Peter Bradshaw at The Guardian stated: "It may not be Gilliam's masterpiece, but it is a movie with sprightliness, innocence and charm and it is a morale boost to anyone who cares about creativity that Gilliam has got the film made at all.
 His own intelligence and joy in his work shine out of every frame, and his individuality is a delight when so much of mainstream cinema seems to have been created by algorithm."